yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 ## Step 5: Initiate the payment process

-To effectively start a payment after displaying the payment methods, you have to call the method `startPayment`, as presented in the code snippet below:
+To start a payment after displaying the payment methods, call the `startPayment` method:

 ```swift
 Yuno.startPayment(showPaymentStatus:Bool)